PAMELA through a Magnetic Lens: The magnetic lens

 To accurately account for the variation in the cosmic ray species due to these complex paths will require a detailed computer model of the particle propagation.
 This is underway and will be presented in a future work.
-For now we construct an approximation to highlight the main effect of the oscillating current sheet: \begin{itemize} \item High energy particles that arrive at the ecliptic with relatively large incident angles will cross the current sheet only once per half rotation - at all points along their path of travel.
-In this case the current sheet is identical to a flat current sheet. \item High energy particles that have a gyroradius $r_g>6.5~AU$ can pass radially through the volume containing the oscillating current sheet.
-This is true for particles of both signs and is also true in both directions.
-For these particles there is no charge dependent excess of one species over the other. \end{itemize}

-We model this effect by imposing a flat reduction in the fraction of the particles that can be considered to be crossing a flat current sheet.
+Here we construct an approximation to highlight the main effects of the oscillating current sheet.
+The current sheet defines two volumes in the heliosphere: \begin{itemize} \item The volume containing the current sheet, defined by the angle $\theta_t$ in figure \ref{ParticlePaths2}.
+Within this volume, particles of both charges can propagate to the center of the solar system as long as their Larmor radius is greater than the wavelength of the current sheet, $r_L > 6.5$~AU .
+Particles that remain within this volume do not contribute to any charge asymmetry. \item The volume defined by the Larmor radius of the propagating particle, delimited by the angle $\theta(p)$ from figure \ref{ParticlePaths1}.
+If $\theta < \theta_t$ then the particles remain within the volume defined by the current sheet and donÕt contribute to any charge asymmetric flux.
+If $\theta > \theta_t$ particles can propagate outside the volume defined by the current sheet.
+Those that travel outside the volume cross the current sheet only once per half rotation - as shown in figure \ref{ParticlePaths2} - and provide a charge asymmetry as in the case of a flat current sheet. \end{itemize}

+Therefore the oscillating current sheet has the effect of reducing the fraction of particles that are lensed by the magnetic field, when compared to the flat current sheet considered in section \ref{lens1}.
+The new fraction $f'(p)$ is given by:

-where we expect $\delta$ to be proportional to $\sin\theta_t$ as the reduction is directly due to the latitudinal extent of the current sheet.
+where $\delta$ is proportional to $\sin\theta_t$, as the reduction is directly due to the latitudinal extent of the current sheet.

-This does not account for the increase in the local flux that we should see above a few $GeV$ in both electrons and positrons from their passage directly through the oscillating heliosheet along the ecliptic.
-However these increases are entirely charge symmetric so they will only have a small effect the ratio of fluxes.
-The more significant effect is to reduce the fraction of positrons that can be considered to be crossing a flat current sheet, and to effectively impose a low energy threshold below which no positrons can be considered to be traveling along a flat current sheet.

 Taking this into account we now write the ratio of fluxes to be: